“The frame announces that between the part of reality that was cut away and this part, there is a difference.”

 Framing Unstretched Canvas/Linen Paintings

-I recommend hanging my raw linen and canvas paintings in a wooden hanger frame or framing them in a 11x14 or 12x16-inch float frame.
+I recommend getting my raw, unstretched canvas and linen paintings professionally mounted and framed behind museum glass.
+You may also choose to hang the paintings in a wooden hanger frame or frame them in an 11x14 or 12x16-inch float frame.
 West Elm sometimes has metal float frames close to 11x14 inches.
 Happy framing!